 The following tables summarize certain consolidated financial data and certain operating data with respect to Continental.
-The following selected consolidated financial data for the years ended December 31, 1999, 1998 and 1997 is derived from the audited consolidated financial statements of Continental including the notes thereto incorporated by reference in the Prospectus and should be read in conjunction therewith.
-The following selected consolidated financial data for the years ended December 31, 1996 and 1995 is derived from the selected financial data contained in Continental's Annual Report on Form 10-K for the year ended December 31, 1999, incorporated by reference in the Prospectus, and the audited consolidated financial statements of Continental for the years ended December 31, 1995 and should be read in conjunction therewith.
+The following selected consolidated financial data for the years ended December 31, 2000, 1999 and 1998 are derived from the audited consolidated financial statements of Continental including the notes thereto incorporated by reference in the Prospectus and should be read in conjunction with those financial statements.
+The following selected consolidated financial data for the years ended December 31, 1997 and 1996 are derived from the selected financial data contained in Continental's Annual Report on Form 10-K for the year ended December 31, 2000, incorporated by reference in the Prospectus, and the audited consolidated financial statements of Continental for the years ended December 31, 1997 and 1996 and should be read in conjunction therewith.
+The consolidated financial data of Continental for the three months ended March 31, 2001 and 2000 are derived from the unaudited consolidated financial statements of Continental for the financial statements of continental incorporated by reference in this Prospectus Supplement, which include all adjustments (consisting solely of normal recurring accruals) that Continental considers necessary for the fair presentation of the financial position and results of operations for these periods.
+Operating results for the three months ended March 31, 2001 are not necessarily indicative of the results that may be expected for the year ending December 31, 2001.